Home » Clay Art Projects » Clay Owl

 clay pinch pot with clay skewer, extra clay and small water container on clay placemat.

-Step 6: Use Extra Clay To Make Eyes
+Step 6: Make Owl Eyes

 Create owl eyes by rolling small balls of clay and smooshing and using the end of the pointer to add eye details and possibly designs.

-Step 7: Add Extra Texture
+Step 7: Add Texture and Details

 Use a skewer to create details like eyeholes and extra textures.

-Step 8: Attach Eyes
+Step 8: Attach The Eyes

 Score the back of the eyeball and where you are attaching the clay eye.
 Use a little water on your finger to put water on both spots you have scored.

-Step 9: Build and Attach Beak
+Step 9: Build and Attach The Beak

 Create a beak for your ceramic owl, score and attach it to the pinch pot body.